-Disclaimer: this information is provided as a general overview of a complex topic.
+Disclaimer: This information is provided as a general overview of a complex topic.
 It can be hard to know which medicines you would have to pay for yourself.
-There might also be changes in Patient Support Programs and this information may become outdated.
-Ask your insurance or Patient Support Program for any specific question.
+There might also be changes in Patient Support Programs (PSP) and this information may become outdated.
+For specific questions, ask your insurance company or the manufacturer of the medication PSP.

 Bringing this article to your doctor may help your conversation.

 What is CGRP and how is it related to migraine?